PeterLambertGitt/crypto_2/README.md

 # cryptobot
 ## Motivation for project:
 #### Cryptocurrency markets are notoriously volatile, yet lucrative.
-Since the vast majority of cryptocurrencies are not based on any tangible assets, their value is strongly correlated to the way people feel about them.
-Therefore, finding a way to quantify this level of global feeling is an inherently powerful thing.
+Since the vast majority of cryptocurrencies are not based on any tangible assets, their value is strongly correlated to public opinion and confidence.
+We analysed tweets over a 3 year period and found a high correlation with bitcoin fluctuations over this time.
 ## Relationship between Bitcoin price and Twitter sentiment
 ![Alt text](repo_pictures/crypto1.png)
 ##### MA sentiment is the moving average of sentiment over 7 days.
 This was used to reduce the effect of noise on the results so a pattern could be more clearly seen.